cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

   - **1:** This value enables the new Outlook migration and initiates the migration flow as previously described.
   - **0:** This value disables the new Outlook migration and users stop seeing the associated experiences.

 The migration runs only once.
-You can set the [interval policy](#setting-the-interval-policy) to reinitiate migration in the scenario users toggle back to classic Outlook.
+You can set the [interval policy](#setting-the-interval-policy) to reinitiate migration if users toggle back to classic Outlook.

 Deleting the registry key associated with this policy disables the policy and stops the migration.
-If the policy is disabled, users who are already toggled into the new Outlook won't automatically be switched back to t classic Outlook, but they continue to see the toggle in new Outlook and can switch back anytime.
+If you disable this policy setting, users who switch to the new Outlook don't revert to classic Outlook.
+However, they continue to see the toggle in the new Outlook and can switch back at any time.

-If you enable the policy again after disabling it or deleting the registry key, it will start migration again from step #1.
+If you enable the policy after disabling it or deleting the registry key, migration starts again from step #1.

 #### Setting as a Group Policy